 Ambassador Gerrish also assists clients in navigating national security reviews before the Committee on Foreign Investment in the United States (CFIUS).
 In this capacity, he draws upon his experience at the U.S. Trade Representative’s Office, where he advised on CFIUS reviews and helped to formulate the regulations and policies implementing the Foreign Investment Risk Review Modernization Act.

 Another important part of Ambassador Gerrish’s practice is working closely with clients in matters involving U.S. export controls.
 He has represented a broad array of clients in handling compliance and enforcement matters, developing and implementing company compliance programs, and conducting due diligence in transactions.

-Mr. Gerrish has extensive experience litigating complex antidumping, countervailing duty and safeguards cases before the U.S. Department of Commerce, U.S. International Trade Commission, U.S. courts, North American Free Trade Agreement (NAFTA) binational panels and World Trade Organization (WTO) dispute settlement panels.
-Mr. Gerrish has represented clients in industries ranging from steel to geosynthetics, and his cases include the largest-ever antidumping and countervailing duty case against China.
+Ambassador Gerrish has significant experience litigating complex antidumping, countervailing duty and safeguards cases before the U.S. Department of Commerce, U.S. International Trade Commission, U.S. courts, North American Free Trade Agreement binational panels and World Trade Organization dispute settlement panels.
+His extensive work in this area has involved clients in industries ranging from steel to geosynthetics.

-Mr. Gerrish is a frequent speaker on international trade topics.
-He also has been appointed by the chief judge of the U.S. Court of International Trade to serve as a member of the Court’s Rules Advisory Committee.
-Mr. Gerrish repeatedly has been selected for inclusion in The Best Lawyers in America.
+Ambassador Gerrish is a frequent speaker on international trade topics.
+He also was previously appointed (and reappointed) by the chief judge of the U.S. Court of International Trade to serve as a member of the court’s Rules Advisory Committee, and he served as co-chair of the International Trade Committee and a board member of the Customs and International Trade Bar Association.
+Ambassador Gerrish repeatedly has been selected for inclusion in The Best Lawyers in America.